-The picture does not show ‘J&K hostel’ at JNU.
-The board in front, faintly visible in the picture, reads ‘Jamia Millia Islamia.’
+First of all, the picture does not show ‘J&K hostel’ at JNU.
+The board in front, which is faintly visible in the picture, reads ‘Jamia Millia Islamia.’

-Union Minister Rajnath Singh and then Jammu and Kashmir Chief Minister Mehbooba Mufti were invited to inaugurate a girls’ hostel at Jamia Millia Islamia (JMI) in 2017.
+A keyword search revealed Union minister Rajnath Singh and then Jammu and Kashmir chief minister Mehbooba Mufti were invited to inaugurate a girls’ hostel at Jamia Millia Islamia (JMI) in 2017.
 “The hostel will cater to female students from J&K pursuing any course at the Central University.
 The hostel has 135 rooms,” reported The Hindu on November 17, 2017.

 The inauguration was postponed amid protests, however, the 400-bed facility was made accessible to students in the following months.